shaozi/svelte-steps/README.md

 - `fontFamily`: Font family of the component.
 String.
 Default `"'Helvetica Neue', Helvetica, Arial, sans-serif"`
 - `vertical`: Vertical steps.
 Default `false`
 - `reverse`: For horizontal steps, reverse the step from right to the left; for vertical steps, reverse puts text labels to the left.
 Default `false`
+- `clickable`: When set to `false`, Clicking icons and labels will not change step.
+You have to change `current` to change step.
+Default `true`

 ## Events